boot2docker/boot2docker/README.md

 ## Important Note

-Boot2Docker is officialy in **maintenance mode** -- it is recommended that users transition from Boot2Docker over to [Docker for Mac](https://www.docker.com/docker-mac) or [Docker for Windows](https://www.docker.com/docker-windows) instead.
+Boot2Docker is officially in **maintenance mode** -- it is recommended that users transition from Boot2Docker over to [Docker for Mac](https://www.docker.com/docker-mac) or [Docker for Windows](https://www.docker.com/docker-windows) instead.

 ## Features